 Production Manager, Television Salary

 Television Production Managers in the United States are often veterans in their line of work, with just below two-thirds bringing more than 10 years of experience to the table.
 Salaries slide in at $60K per year on average but can range from $39K to $89K per year.
 Experience level and the particular city each impact pay for this group, with the former having the largest influence.
 Almost all report receiving medical coverage from their employers and a majority collect dental insurance.
 Generally, women make up less than a third of all Television Production Managers who answered the questionnnaire.
 For the most part, Television Production Managers enjoy their work and report high levels of job satisfaction.
+The numbers in this rundown were provided by PayScale's salary survey participants.

 Job Description for Production Manager, Television